BlockchainCommons/developer-web-site/_pages/envelope-usecases.md

 ## Software & AI Industry Use Cases

-Gordian Envelopes can be used in the software and AI industry to provide authentication for software source code, AI training sets, and model data.
+Gordian Envelope can be used in the software and AI industry to provide authentication for software source code, AI training sets, and model data.
 This helps to ensure that the integrity of the code (or models) is maintained throughout the software development life-cycle.
-It can be particularly useful for the signing of software releases, with Gordian Envelopes supporting multiple signatures, dynamically changing signatures, and even anonymous signatures.
-Gordian Envelopes can also support the reliability and availability of software infrastructure by securely transmitting configuration data and cryptographic keys.
+It can be particularly useful for the signing of software releases, with envelopes supporting multiple signatures, dynamically changing signatures, and even anonymous signatures.
+Gordian Envelope can also support the reliability and availability of software infrastructure by securely transmitting configuration data and cryptographic keys.